 Adult social care provides personal and practical support to enable adults of all ages (both older people and working age adults) to retain their independence and the best quality of life possible.
 Adults may be cared for by family, friends or neighbours without payment (informal care), or through services they or their local authority pay for (formal care).
-Publically funded adult social care is means-tested and primarily funded through local government.
-It constitutes the biggest area of discretionary spend for local authorities in England.
+Social care is a devolved policy area.
+In England, publicly funded adult social care is means-tested and primarily funded through local government.
+It constitutes the biggest area of discretionary spend for local authorities.

-The combination of a growing and ageing population, increasingly complex care needs, reductions in funding to local government and increases in core care costs have placed adult social care services under increasing pressure.
+Adult social care services in England are facing unprecedented funding pressures, due to the combination of a growing and ageing population, increasingly complex care needs, reductions in funding to local government and increases in care costs.

 Local authorities have sought to protect social care budgets and relieve funding pressures through local efficiency initiatives.
 However, as the scope for savings efficiencies reduces, local authorities are having to manage social care funding pressures by other means, including service reductions, smaller care packages, stricter eligibility criteria, and reducing the prices paid to providers.